nooblag/nerdwiki/Migration.md

 #### Reboot
 Setup DNS for the new subdomain and reboot.
 Does key login work okay?

+If old key doesn't work, you might need to run `ssh-add`

 ### 2.?
 Set up new users and sudo
 `adduser username`